maxwolf621/OauthUser/Oauth2UserEndpoints.md

   > OAuth2AuthorizedClientRepository
 - Service
   > OAuth2AuthorizedClientService
-- (D) The client requests an access token from the authorization server's token endpoint by including the authorization code received in the previous step.
-When making the request, the client authenticates with the authorization server.
-The client includes the redirection URI used to obtain the authorization code for verification.
-46

 ### OAuth2AuthorizedClient
 For a client is considered to be authorized when the end-user (Resource Owner) has granted authorization to the client to access its protected resources.